LAN Monitors range in complexity from packet sniffing tools through to full network administration systems. The key tasks when managing a network are:

 The Nagios XI system is easy to set up because the software includes auto-discovery, so it maps the network by itself.
 This feature is very useful when you add equipment to the network.
 A Configuration Wizard helps you to get the interface operating to your tastes.
 You can create user groups and individual accounts to delegate partial access to data among team members.

 Nagios is able to monitor equipment on remote sites and you can deepen your remote monitoring capabilities for server physical statuses by installing the Remote Program Execution agent on those servers.

 The range of subscription options, including Nagios Core and the free version of Nagios XI for small networks, means that this system is truly scalable.
 Nagios Core upgrades to Nagios XI with just a software install.
 When you switch from the free Nagios XI to the Standard version and then up to the Enterprise package, you don’t lose any of your customizations.
 This is a very good feature for rapidly expanding companies.

 A Pandora NMS install begins with a network sweep that enables the system to map your topology.
 The network map is just one of the graphics contained in the dashboard that helps you keep track of the system at a glance.

 The monitoring functions of Pandora NMS is based on SNMP procedures.
 Your central network manager node will poll the system constantly to keep track of device statuses.
 Standard SNMP alerts report critical conditions as they arise without waiting for a status request from the network manager.
 The Pandora engine is able to communicate with devices using SNMPv1, v2c, and v3.

-The Pandora package doesn’t just cover network monitoring.
+The Pandora package doesn’t just cover real time network monitoring.
 The wider system, called Pandora FMS, includes address management as well with a built-in IPAM.
 The IP address manager can operate with both IPv4 and IPv6 addresses.